A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Method

 in which case

 where the second equality follows from the consistency assumption Eq.
-1. Again, note that the right-hand side of Eq.
+(1).
+This time, note that the right-hand side of Eq.
 (6) can be estimated from data, and the average of the left-hand side over the confounders yields ATE.
-In short, requiring that the consistency and conditional independence assumptions are satisfied, then ATE can be estimated by averaging the simple difference in means over the possible values of $X$, a method known as g-computation (Robins 1986), i.e.,
+In short, if the consistency and conditional independence assumptions are satisfied, then ATE can be estimated by averaging the simple difference in means over the possible values of $X$, a method known as g-computation \citep{robins}, i.e.,

-The goal of estimating ATE becomes possible if the confounders $X$ satisfy Eqs.
-4 and 5.
-It is important to note that these assumptions involve the potential outcomes, and therefore, are untestable.
-To allow for progress, another assumption is called for.
-If Eqs.
-4 and 5 are true, i.e., if potential outcomes have the same mean in the treatment and control groups, given $X$, then it is reasonable to assume that the two groups also share the same mean characteristics, specified by $X$.
-In other words, if Eqs.
-4 and 5 are true, then it is reasonable to assume that $E[X \; |\; A=0] = E[X \; | \; A=1]$.
-Indeed, one may even justify $pr[X \; |\; A=0] = pr[X\; | \; A=1]$.
-In this situation, one says that the confounders are {\it balanced}, and therefore, the two groups are exchangeable, as far as $X$ is concerned.
+The goal of estimating the ATE becomes possible under the consistency and the conditional independence assumptions in Eqs.
+(1) and (2).
+Equations (4) and (5) express the consequence of this assumption: within levels of the confounders $X$, the mean potential outcome is the same for units that did and did not receive the treatment.
+It is important to note, however, that these conditions involve potential outcomes, only one of which is observed for each unit, and therefore cannot be tested directly.

+Because the conditional independence assumption itself is untestable, practical implementations of causal inference often focus on design-based diagnostics that are observable.
+In particular, if adjustment for $X$ is to remove confounding, then the treated and control groups should be made comparable with respect to the observed confounders.
+In a randomized experiment, this comparability is achieved, in expectation, by random assignment: the treatment indicator $A$ is independent of the confounders $X$, so that $\Pr(X\mid A=0)=\Pr(X\mid A=1)$.
+In that case, the treated and control groups are said to be balanced with respect to $X$.

-Note that $pr[X \; | \; A=0] = pr[X \; | \; A=1]$ implies that $X$ and $A$ are independent, a condition that is satisfied in a randomized experiment.
-In other words, if the treatment has been randomly assigned to units, then knowledge of whether the unit received the treatment or the control does not aid in determining the probability distribution of $X$.
-In an observational study, $X$ and $A$ are not assured to be independent, but it is possible that $X$ and $A$ are independent, given some function of $X$.
-In general, if $A$ and $X$ are independent, given some function of $X$ (denoted $A \perp X \; | \; f(X)$), then the function $f(X)$ is said to be a {\it balancing score,} one of the building blocks of causal inference (Dawid 1979).
+In an observational study, however, $A$ and $X$ are generally not independent, and so $\Pr(X\mid A=0)$ and $\Pr(X\mid A=1)$ may differ substantially.
+Even if $X$ and $A$ are not assured to be independent, it is possible that $X$ and $A$ are independent, given some function of $X$ (denoted $A \perp X \; | \; f(X)$), in which case the function $f(X)$ is said to be a {\it balancing score,} one of the building blocks of causal inference \citep{dawid}.
+As described further in the next two subsections, the purpose of matching or weighting is to construct a matched sample in which the distribution of the measured confounders is more similar across treatment groups.
+This balance is not implied by Eqs.
+(4) and (5); rather, it is an observable diagnostic used to assess whether the matching or weighting procedure has succeeded in making the treated and control groups comparable with respect to the measured confounders.